MrWalkmanDev/AdaptiSound/Documentation/Features.md

 You will have to assign a directory for each category, `Main Panel` will look in all the subfolders for audio files with the extensions selected in **Audio Extensions**.
 With the *search* button you can view the files found in the directories.

-*`Note`: ABGM will search only .tscn files, as it will use only the scenes created with AdaptiveTrack, or ParallelTrack*
+*`Note`: ABGM will search only .tscn files, as it will use only the scenes created with AdaptiTrack, or ParallelTrack*

 ### **Audio Bus**